doiphode/moodle-block_bulkactivity/README.md

 Requirements
 ------------
-- Moodle 3.4 or later
+- Moodle 3.3 or later
+- Themes based on Boost

 Installation
 ------------